Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 • Collaborating with the national parliament has shown to enhance the effectiveness of local initiatives.
 This dual approach fosters a cohesive strategy that strengthens the overall parliamentary system and creates a more unified response to electoral violence, ensuring that local efforts are backed by national-level engagement.

-• Actively involve national authorities ( it may be a ministry for local self-government for example), parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
+• Actively involve national authorities (it may be a ministry for local self-government, for example), parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
 Understanding their priorities and expectations is essential for aligning the initiative with national development strategies and objectives.
 This engagement promotes a sense of ownership and commitment to the initiative, increasing its chances for success.

 • Recognize the critical role of trust and established relationships within local communities and between stakeholders.
 Building and maintaining these connections should be a priority, as they facilitate open communication and collaboration, which are vital for the successful prevention of electoral violence.
 Often underestimated, these relationships can significantly influence the efficacy of the initiative and foster a supportive environment for dialogue and action.